arnauqb/blackbirds/paper.md

 and both classical and generalised (see e.g. @bissiri; @gvi) posteriors.
-We provide a number of [tutorials](https://www.arnau.ai/blackbirds/) demonstrating (a) how to implement a simulator in a differentiable framework in PyTorch and (b) how to apply the different parameter inference methods supported by `blackbirds` to these differentiable simulators.
+We provide a number of [tutorials](https://www.arnau.ai/blackbirds/) demonstrating (a) how to implement a simulator in a differentiable framework in PyTorch and (b) how to apply the different parameter inference methods supported by `BlackBIRDS` to these differentiable simulators.
 Our package provides the user with flexible posterior density estimators with the use of normalising flows, and has already been used in scientific research to calibrate differentiable simulators, such as [@ai4abm; @dae], and in forthcoming publications yet to be announced publicly.
-We envisage that `blackbirds` will further assist researchers in various fields to construct and experiment with differentiable implementations of mathematical simulation models.
+We envisage that `BlackBIRDS` will further assist researchers in various fields to construct and experiment with differentiable implementations of mathematical simulation models.

 # Features